Who needs a licence and how to apply

 - the fire service

-If you're not sure whether you need a licence, please contact us.
-Our contact details are at the bottom of the page.
+If you’re not sure whether you need a licence, please contact us for advice.

 Apply for a licence